merondun/merothon/README.md

-# merothon
+# merothon: daily runs with python

-merothon is a collection of scripts designed for genetic data analysis, focusing on linkage disequilibrium calculations and genotype visualizations.
+merothon is a collection of scripts designed for omic data, typically scripts I re-use frequently or are part of published papers.

 ## Table of Contents